LowPolyCount/UI-Power-Tools/README.md

 - Open the Widget, Click on Graph View and In the Details panel you'll see "UI Component System" under the Screen category.
 - From there, you can start adding components to your screen.

-If you don't want to use the given Screen class, you can make use of the functionality by having your own widget class implement IScreenInterface
+If you don't want to use the given Screen class, you can make use of the functionality by having your own widget class implement IScreenInterface.

 ### ScreenManager
 The ScreenManager gives you a way to easily add a Screen to the viewport and the order in which they are drawn.